 Car accidents happen every day and cause serious injuries and death to many unsuspecting people.
-According to the Florida Department of Highway Safety and Motor Vehicles’ crash facts, just over 402,000 car accidents involving nearly 690,000 drivers happen on average each year in the state.
-Of that number, more than 5,000 accidents caused by drunk driving happen every year.
+According to the Florida Department of Highway Safety and Motor Vehicles’ (FLHSMV)crash facts, just over 341,000 car accidents involving nearly 570,000 drivers occurred in 2020 in the state.
+Of that number, more than 4,500 accidents were caused by drunk driving.

 Impairment from alcohol can present itself in a variety of ways.
 In many cases, an intoxicated driver lacks the ability to make judgments and decisions, see the road and other traffic clearly, and distinguish traffic lights and signs.
-Alcohol use can also lead to drowsiness that can negatively impact a driver’s response time.
+Alcohol use can also lead to drowsiness, negatively impacting a driver’s response time.

 How Alcohol Leads to Car Accidents